xgallom/qt-creator-XSyntaxMaterial/README.md

 # QtCreator XSyntaxMaterial Color Scheme
 A dark colored scheme for QtCreator that I use, works great with the default Flat Dark theme.
-Loosely based on [Atom Material Syntax Theme](https://atom.io/themes/atom-material-syntax) and the defaults of Qt Creator Dark color scheme.
+Loosely based on [Atom Material Syntax Theme](https://atom.io/themes/atom-material-syntax) color palette and the defaults of Qt Creator Dark color scheme.

 ## Note
-Currently uses Material colors or their slight modifications for all C++ syntax, the QML and Diff editor are left as defaults.
+Currently uses Material colors or their slight modifications for all C++ syntax, the QML syntax and the Diff editor syntax are left as defaults.

-## Install
+## Installation
 - **Clone or download this repository**

 - **Copy the color scheme to QtCreators styles directory**